Are you looking for places to visit in Asia? Here are the most famous landmarks in Asia that should be on your bucket list.

 One of the other fascinating things about the Petronas other than the incredible views from the observation deck is the sky bridge that connects both towers – it’s actually the highest 2 story bridge in the world making this Asian landmark even grander.

-Whether it is being mesmerized by the detail that went into designing the exterior or the weaving patterns that resemble Malaysia’s local handicrafts and the beautiful Islamic patterns, the Petronas twin towers are indeed one of the top landmarks in Southeast Asia that are worth a visit when in Malaysia.
+Whether it is being mesmerized by the details that went into designing the exterior or the weaving patterns that resemble Malaysia’s local handicrafts and the beautiful Islamic patterns, the Petronas twin towers are indeed one of the top landmarks in Southeast Asia that are worth a visit when in Malaysia.

 Read more: Best places to visit in Turkey